 Our main interest was to find the old morgue so we ventured back downstairs.
-We found another corridor which led of to what we believe to be the old wards were the patients lived.
-In these wards there are separate cells which again we believe to have been the seclusion zones for particularly ill patients (i.e.: padded cells)
+We found another corridor which led off to what we believe to be the old wards where the patients lived.
+In these wards there are separate cells, which again we believe to have been the seclusion zones for particularly ill patients (i.e.: padded cells)

 The corridors and rooms which used to connect to the main building were still virtually intact so great for investigating.

 It was in one of these rooms we unknowingly experienced our first phenomena at Denbigh.
 When we reviewed the video evidence once we had returned home we heard a strange noise.
 Please see video below (first sound).
 This noise however was not heard by the naked ear.

 Although Denbigh could be a scary place we didn’t feel scared because we were in such awe of the building.
 We stopped and called out asking if anyone was there a few times but got no response.

 By this time it was very dark.